Evaluating Data Attribution for Text-to-Image Models: Experiments

 We test several image encoders, including self-supervised (DINO~\cite{caron2021emerging}, MoCo v3~\cite{chen2021empirical}), language-pretrained (CLIP~\cite{radford2021learning}), supervised (ViT~\cite{dosovitskiy2021image}), style descriptor (ALADIN~\cite{ruta2021aladin}), and copy detection (SSCD~\cite{pizzi2022self}) methods.
 For DINO, MoCo, CLIP, and ViT, we use the same ViT-B/16 architecture for a fair comparison.
 We evaluate the encoded features, with and without our learned linear mapping.
 We train mappers with (1) object-centric models only, (2) style-centric models only, and (3) both. \suppmat{We report R@10 in the main text and include other metrics in Appendix~\ref{sec:supp_additional_metrics}, as trends are consistent across metrics.} Figure~\ref{fig:bar_plot} shows results for different types of customized models and prompting schemes, and Figure~\ref{fig:main_qual} shows performance in object-centric and style-centric models, separately across different models.

-\myparagraph{What feature encoder to start with?} We study which pretrained features are suitable for data attribution.
-Figure~\ref{fig:bar_plot} shows that ImageNet-pretrained encoders (DINO, ViT, MoCo) perform better in object-centric models, and so do the features fine-tuned by our mapper.
+\myparagraph{What feature encoder to start with?} We study which features are suitable for data attribution.
+Figure~\ref{fig:bar_plot} shows that ImageNet-pretrained encoders (DINO, ViT, MoCo) perform better in object-centric models.
 This indicates a smaller domain gap leads to better attribution of objects, since the models are also trained with ImageNet images.

 For artistic styles, while pretrained models perform well above chance (baseline Recall@10 $\approx$ 10 / 1M = $10^{-5}$), the attribution scores are lower, indicating a more challenging task.
 The performance gap in different pretrained features is smaller for style-centric models (0.17-0.23) than for object-centric models (0.19-0.55).